yurircorrea/roleService/README.md

 1. **Identify the Requirements**: Understand the problem statement and the desired functionality of the Roles service.
 2. **Creation of GIT Repository**: An new repository was created on GitHub so the solution code could be easily provided.
 3. **Creation of the Database**: An MySQL database was created to store the data regarding the roles and memberships of members on the teams.
 4. **Design the Data Model**: Define the necessary entities (Role, Membership) and their relationships.
-An Membership contains one Role, one User and one Team.
+A Membership contains one Role, one User and one Team.
 However, Users, Teams and Roles can be included in as many Memberships as desired.
 5. **Service Layer**: Creation of the RoleService class to handle business logic and interact with the database through the RoleRepository and MembershipRepository interfaces.
 6. **Controller Layer**: Development of the RoleController class to define REST endpoints and handle incoming HTTP requests.
 7. **Unit Tests**: Creation of unit tests using JUnit and Mockito to validate the functionality of the service.
 The most important tests were made over the RoleService class.
 However, some entity classes were also tested.